roundware/roundware-server/README.md

 # ROUNDWARE INSTALLATION GUIDE
 ## Overview

 Roundware is a client-server system.
-The server runs on Ubuntu Linux, version 12.04 LTS Precise Pangolin and clients are available for iOS, Android and HTML5 browsers.
-This document outlines the steps required to setup a Roundware server with a basic installation that can be accessed through any of these clients.
+The server runs using Apache HTTP Server and mod_wsgi on Ubuntu Linux 12.04 LTS Precise Pangolin and clients are available for iOS, Android and HTML5 browsers.
+This document outlines the steps required to setup a basic Roundware server that can be accessed through any of these clients.

-For more information about Roundware functionalities and projects that use the platform, please check out:[roundware.org](http://roundware.org "Roundware")
+For more information about Roundware functionalities and projects that use the platform, please check out: [roundware.org](http://roundware.org "Roundware")

 ## Basic Installation

-Roundware includes an install.sh to handle installation of the software and it's dependencies.
-Further configuration is required, but the majority of the process is automated:
+Roundware includes an *install.sh* to handle installation of the software and it's dependencies.
+The majority of the process is automated.
+Further configuration is required for a production system, application specific details are below.

+    user@server:~ $ git clone https://github.com/hburgund/roundware-server.git
+    user@server:~ $ cd roundware-server
-    user@machine:~/roundware-server $ sudo ./install.sh
+    user@server:~/roundware-server $ sudo ./install.sh

+The installation process creates a *roundware* user as project owner. su to that user to load the required virtual environment:

+    sudo su - roundware

 ## Vagrant

 A VagrantFile is included for local development and testing with [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
 Usage:

+    user@local-machine:~ $ git clone https://github.com/hburgund/roundware-server.git
+    user@local-machine:~ $ cd roundware-server
-    user@machine:~/roundware-server $ vagrant up
+    user@local-machine:~/roundware-server $ vagrant up
-    user@machine:~/roundware-server $ vagrant ssh
+    user@local-machine:~/roundware-server $ vagrant ssh

-Vagrant will forward port the virtual machine port 80(Apache) to the host 8080, and VM port 8000(Icecase) to host 8000.
-Roundware will be accessible via a web browser at http://127.0.0.1:8080/admin/
+    (roundware)vagrant@roundware-server:~$ ./runserver.sh

+Notes:

+ * The installation process uses the default *vagrant* user as project owner.
+ * The install script relies on the Vagrant default fileshare of host:~/roundware-server to vm:/vagrant for installation and development.
+ * There are multiple port forwards from the host to the VM:
+   * VM:80->host:8080 for Apache hosting the demo "live" environment available at http://127.0.0.1:8080/
+   * VM:8888->host:8888 for the manage.py runserver development webserver available at http://127.0.0.1:8888/
+   * VM:8000->host:8000 for Icecast.
+ * Initialize the test Roundware stream at: http://127.0.0.1:8888/roundware/?operation=request_stream&session_id=2891 then access it with an audio stream player at: http://127.0.0.1:8000/stream2891.mp3
+ * Edit the development environment code on your local machine, then refresh to see the changes reflected in the virtual machine.

 ## Icecast